redrootmin/bzu-gmb/README.md

 -----------
 Go to [Releases](https://github.com/redrootmin/bzu-gmb/releases)

-Or download latest bzu-gmb version in install in user space
+Or download latest bzu-gmb version and install in user space

 Go to terminal (CTRL+ALT+T)and copy commands:
 ```